Special Events in Cuba

 In 2016 we have tours that include participation in this event where, in Havana, you will join in the march to the Plaza de Revoluction:

 - 8 day Original Cuba Tour - April 24 to May 01, 2016.
 The parade is on the last day (the departure day) of the tour.
 To take part in the event, participants' departure flight will need to be after midday on May 1st.

 - 8 day Original Cuba Tour - April 30 to May 07, 2016

 MAY DAY MARCH - see more information and photos of past groups participation!

 2 - 8 May - Annual

-Despite it's name, this event is more pagan in character than it's Catholic veneer.
-It does involve a pilgramage to the top of the hill next to the Eastern Cuba city of Holguin, however the participants are predominantly artists, dancers, actors, and intellectuals rather than religious devotees, and they celebrate art and Cuba's mixed cultural heritage (including Indian and African) instead of a particular deity's death, birth or apparition.
+Despite its name, this event is more pagan in character than its Catholic veneer.
+It does involve a pilgrimage to the top of the hill next to the Eastern Cuba city of Holguin, however the participants are predominantly artists, dancers, actors, and intellectuals rather than religious devotees, and they celebrate art and Cuba's mixed cultural heritage (including Indian and African) instead of a particular deity's death, birth or apparition.

-The first recorded occurrence of the week long festival was in 1790, and many traditions from that first celbration of cultural diversity are maintained.
+The first recorded occurrence of the week long festival was in 1790, and many traditions from that first celebration of cultural diversity are maintained.

 The annual Cubadisco is an excuse to show off Cuba's musical flair.
 Local musicians perform in different theatres and venues throughout Havana, prizes are awarded to notable figures in the industry, and the hottest new records are unveiled.
 Every year there is a different theme, often a specific musical genre, and a country of honour.